SedinaLyubov/About-myself/README.md

 I believe in the bright future.
 I think that our dreams must be reality.
 I believe in love.
-Love is not ellusion.
-Love helps to develop yourself.

 These were my thoughts.

 Believe in yourself my reader and do something bright for people.